expo/eas-cli/CONTRIBUTING.md

 Then use it with `easd` like `easd build`.

-Optional: to start the build command in watch mode run:
+If you're making changes to `packages/eas-json` or prefer/need to work with production code, start the build command in watch mode with:

 ```
 yarn start